Why It Works

-1 recipe Neapolitan Pizza Dough, or 2 pounds store-bought pizza dough
+1 recipe Neapolitan pizza dough, or 2 pounds store-bought pizza dough

 1 (14-ounce) can whole peeled tomatoes, preferably San Marzano

-- 1 pound fresh mozzarella, torn into rough chunks and drained
+1 pound fresh mozzarella, torn into rough chunks and drained

-- 8 medium cloves garlic, thinly sliced
+8 medium cloves garlic, thinly sliced

-- 2 pints cherry tomatoes, split in half
+2 pints cherry tomatoes, split in half

-- 4 to 6 ounces grated Parmesan cheese
+4 to 6 ounces grated Parmesan cheese

 24 fresh basil leaves

-- 1/4 cup extra-virgin olive oil
+1/4 cup extra-virgin olive oil

-Divide dough into four even parts and place each in a covered quart-sized deli container or in a zipper-lock freezer bag.
+Divide dough into 4 even parts and place each in a covered quart-sized deli container or in a zipper-lock freezer bag.
 Allow to rest at room temperature for at least 2 hours before baking.
 Transfer tomatoes to a medium bowl and roughly crush by hand.
 Season to taste with salt and set aside.

-When ready to bake, turn single dough ball out onto lightly flour surface.
-Gently press out dough into rough 8-inch circle, leaving outer 1-inch higher than the rest.
+When ready to bake, turn single dough ball out onto lightly floured surface.
+Gently press out dough into a rough 8-inch circle, leaving outer 1-inch higher than the rest.
 Gently stretch dough into a 10 to 12-inch circle about 1/4-inch thick by draping over knuckles and gently stretching.
 Transfer to floured wooden pizza peel.

 Preheat broiler to high.
 Spread thin layer of sauce over pizza, followed by 1/4 of mozzarella.
 Spread 1/4 of garlic slices, 1/4 of cherry tomatoes, and 1/4 of Parmesan evenly over pizza.
 Sprinkle lightly with salt, add 6 basil leaves, and drizzle with 1 tablespoon extra-virgin olive oil.